-After a rocky few years for the hard drive industry, the AI craze is renewing demand for mass data storage.
+Despite turbulent times for the tech world, the AI boom is driving demand for mass data storage.
 To meet these needs, manufacturers have ambitious plans to increase hard drive capacity.

-The past few years have proven challenging for hard drive manufacturers, with Western Digital, Seagate, and Toshiba all posting large declines in shipped units.
-Now, with demand for nearline storage picking back up, each of the Big Three have hit the 30TB milestone, and have ambitious plans to further ramp up hard drive capacity.
+From fluctuating demand to supply chain geopolitics, the past few years have been rocky ones for the storage industry.
+Now, with demand for nearline storage picking back up, each of the Big Three HDD manufacturers have hit the 30TB milestone, and have ambitious plans to further ramp up hard drive capacity.

 Related Reading